Fees and Financial Support for Higher Education Learners

 PGCE, Cert Ed, and MSc students will not qualify for this bursary as other financial support is available.

 Our accommodation bursaries are extremely limited and will be awarded based on qualifying criteria, on a first come, first served basis.
-Bursaries will open on 6th June 2022 and will close at noon on Thursday 30th June 2022.
+Our accommodation bursaries will open at 9am on Wednesday 16th August 2023.

-The Cornwall College Group operate a Hardship Fund to support most HE learners who are experiencing financial difficulty.
+You may be able to receive further financial assistance through our HE Hardship Fund.
+The Cornwall College Group operate a Hardship Fund to support most HE learners who are experiencing financial difficulty with emergency cash payments.
+The fund will open once the term starts in September 2024.

 Postgraduate Loan (MA/MSc)